Incentive-compatible public transportation fares with random inspection: Application: the Washington DC Metro

 \section{Application: the Washington DC Metro}

+The Washington DC Metro is a useful test case for several reasons.
+It is a large, multi-line network with shared segments where different routes overlap, which is exactly the structure that makes incentive-compatible pricing non-trivial.
+Origin-destination ridership counts and fare tables are available, making it possible to calibrate the model with real traffic and pricing data.

-In this last section, we use traffic and pricing data from the Washington DC metro system as an example of the impact that our incentive-compatible pricing scheme could have in a real-life public transport system.
-Our objective is, first, to see whether given actual values for traffic between stations and realistic numbers for the number of inspectors, the values for the punishment fee $\alpha$ and for the incentive-compatible prices and that come from the model are reasonable.
+In this section, we use these data as an example of the impact that our incentive-compatible pricing scheme could have in a real-life public transport system.
+For each origin-destination pair, we allow all feasible routes in the network.
+The objective is not to estimate a full demand-and-routing system, but to evaluate how large the revenue consequences of incentive-aware pricing can be under proof-of-payment when prices and strategic deviations are computed at route-equilibrium flows.

+Our objectives are as follows.
+First, we calibrate the fine $\alpha$ and the resulting incentive-compatible prices by requiring revenue neutrality: we choose $\alpha$ so that the total revenue the DC Metro would collect under proof-of-payment with incentive-compatible prices exactly equals the revenue currently obtained under the gated pricing schedule.
+This requirement pins down $\alpha$ and, through equation~\eqref{eq:ICPriceInNerwork}, the entire IC price schedule.
+The revenue-neutral $\alpha$ then serves as a natural benchmark: it is the fine level at which switching from barrier-based enforcement to proof-of-payment, while adopting IC prices, leaves total revenue unchanged.
+We check whether the implied fine is economically reasonable given published fine levels.

-Second, we perform counterfactual exercises which evaluate the impact on fare evasion and revenue that would result from switching from the current barrier-based system to a proof-of-payment system with random inspection.
+Second, we perform counterfactual exercises which evaluate the impact on fare evasion and revenue that would result from switching from the current barrier-based system to a proof-of-payment system with random inspection while keeping the 2019 prices.

-Third, we show how adjusting the current pricing scheme via the use of incentive-compatible prices could substantially reduce fare evasion and increase revenue, by reducing some of the prices at some of the segments of the network.
+Third, we show how adjusting the current pricing scheme via the use of incentive-compatible prices could substantially increase revenue, by reducing some of the prices at some of the segments of the network.